Pictorial Walks

-Tuckton Bridge to
+Tuckton Bridge Tea Rooms

-Tuckton Bridge spans the River Stour and dictates the limit of navigability for sailing boats.
-Motor boats can moor further up the river and it is possible to continue further inland along the river in small oar or motor driven craft.
 There is a nice pub ("The Riverside") alongside the river just upstream of the bridge.
 Here you can have a beer and/or a meal while sitting outside near the river.
 The pub is very popular.
 In nice weather the pub and garden are both usually well used.

 Immediately downsteam of Tuckton Bridge are the Tuckton Tea Gardens.
 This section of the river is perhaps the most commercialised with a small golf course, a cafe, ferry point and boat hire facilities.
 However these facilities generally blend in well with their surroundings, serving visitors without ruining the natural beauty of the river.
 The small cafe is set in pleasant grassed gardens with a rose trellis.
 The cafe serves tea, and more substantial meals for most to the year.
 Like the Pub, it is a very popular location.